Reilly Irish Surname History: Origins, Meaning & Ó Raghallaigh Heritage

 How Did the Famine and Emigration Shape the Reilly Diaspora?

 The Great Famine struck County Cavan severely.
 The county's predominantly Catholic smallholding population, concentrated across the drumlin farms and lakeshore parishes, was left without resources when the potato crops failed, and the emigration from Cavan during and after the Famine years was devastating in scale.
 Reilly families left through the ports of Drogheda, Dublin, and Derry for North America, Australia, and Britain across the Famine decade.
-In the United States, the name Riley — the most common American anglicisation — became deeply embedded in the Irish-American communities of the northeastern cities and in the broader American culture, to the point where the expression living the life of Riley entered American English as a phrase for comfortable and carefree living, its origin in Irish immigrant culture generally acknowledged.
+In the United States, the name Riley — the most common American anglicisation — became deeply embedded in the Irish-American communities of the northeastern cities and in the broader American culture.

 Families researching Reilly and O'Reilly ancestry will find County Cavan the primary starting county, with the civil registration records at the General Register Office, the surviving Catholic parish registers of Cavan, and Griffith's Valuation the most productive Irish sources.
 The Quinn surname, another major Ulster and midlands name whose territory bordered the O'Reilly East Breifne kingdom, appears alongside Reilly in the same regional land surveys and parish records, reflecting centuries of shared geography across the northern midlands.